ibm-cloud-docs/billing-usage/invoices.md

 If you own one of the following accounts, you can view your invoice on the [{{site.data.keyword.IBM_notm}} Invoices](http://ibm.com/invoices){: external} website, which is linked from the [Invoices page](/billing/invoices) in the console.

- * New and existing Pay-As-You-Go accounts based in the US with any payment method other than a credit card
+ * New and existing Pay-As-You-Go accounts that are based in the US with any payment method other than a credit card
  * New and existing Pay-As-You-Go accounts not based in the US
  * New and existing Subscription accounts worldwide

 ### Getting access to {{site.data.keyword.IBM_notm}} Invoices
 {: #access-external-invoices}

-If you're visiting the {{site.data.keyword.IBM_notm}} Invoices website for the first time, you can sign up with your IBMid, complete your profile, and provide your {{site.data.keyword.IBM_notm}} customer number to then access your account.
+If you're at the {{site.data.keyword.IBM_notm}} Invoices website for the first time, you can sign up with your IBMid, complete your profile, and provide your {{site.data.keyword.IBM_notm}} customer number to access your account.
 Your {{site.data.keyword.IBM_notm}} customer number is used for identification purposes during your registration process with the {{site.data.keyword.IBM_notm}} Invoices website and during other interactions with [{{site.data.keyword.IBM_notm}} Support](https://www.ibm.com/support/home/){: external}.

 1. Go to [{{site.data.keyword.IBM_notm}} Invoices](http://ibm.com/invoices){: external}, and select your region.
 1. Log in with the same IBMid and password that you use to log in to {{site.data.keyword.Bluemix_notm}}.